costajob/app-servers/README.md

 ```

 ##### Considerations
-While it is true that Node.js suffers JavaScript single threaded nature, it delivered very solid performance: Node's throughput is on par with slowest compiled languages (with a worst consistency).
+While it is true that Node.js suffers JavaScript single threaded nature, it delivered very solid performance: Node's throughput is near compiled languages one (but consistency is worst).

 ##### Concurrency and parallelism
 Node is a single threaded language that relies on the reactor pattern to grant non-blocking calls.
-Node uses the pre-forking model to get parallelism (like MRI): it works pretty nicely, balancing the workload consistently on all of the cores.
+Node uses the pre-forking model to get parallelism (like MRI): it works pretty nicely, balancing the workload consistently on all of the cores (unlike MRI).

 ### ServeMux
 I opted for the [HTTP ServeMux](https://golang.org/pkg/net/http/) GO standard library.